Lesson 1: Resilience

 - 4. Recovering from setbacks and continuing to forge ahead

 Resilience is not about shying away from problems, minimizing them, or avoiding them.
 We all do this, from time to time, but eventually this approach can hurt us and cause us to pick up bad coping habits.
-It may be tough in the moment, but dealing with our problems “head-on” helps deal with challenges better in the long-run.
+It may be tough in the moment, but dealing with our problems directly helps deal with challenges better in the future.

 - 1. Show specific qualities, such as optimism, self-efficacy, social and emotional awareness, self-control, and decision-making.